Diving procedures: Routine diving procedures

 These are the procedures that the diver uses during the course of a planned dive, where everything goes to plan, and there are no contingencies.
 Consequently, experienced divers tend to become expert in these procedures due to adequate practice.
-Some procedures may seldom be needed, or only be relevant to specific equipment, which is not often used, so refresher exercises are frequently required before dives using unfamiliar equipment, unusual tasks or unfamiliar conditions are expected.
+Some procedures may seldom be needed, or only be relevant to specific equipment, which is not often used, so refresher exercises are frequently required before dives using unfamiliar equipment, or when unusual tasks or unfamiliar conditions are expected.

 Dive planning, the pre-dive briefing. and selection, inspection, preparation and pre-dive checking of diving equipment, may be considered diving procedures, as they are essential parts of the normal diving operation, though they are done before entering the water.

 In-water procedures in this grouping include entry to the water, surface swimming, descent, buoyancy and trim control, equalisation of pressure in air spaces, maneuvering in midwater and at the bottom, monitoring the dive profile, gas supply and decompression obligations, normal ascent, and exit from the water.
 For some divers, gas switching, deployment of a decompression buoy and staged decompression may be added, or navigation under an overhead.
 Communications procedures depend on equipment and mode of diving, but are also in this group.

 After-dive maintenance and storage of equipment, debriefing, and logging the dive are also procedural parts of the normal diving operation.

+Scuba

 Clearing a flooded demand valve is both a routine procedure and an emergency procedure.
 It is an emergency procedure because if the DV is not cleared, the diver could aspirate water and choke, but it can easily happen, and will happen when a diver switches to a different gas supply delivered through a different DV, and there are two easy ways to deal with it, so it should not be a problem on a dive which runs according to plan.

 Routine scuba diving procedures (order may vary slightly, and some are also relevant to surface supplied diving, though details may vary):